European Republicans Movement: History

 The common battle against electoral reform favored a reconciliation with the PRI.
 During the 2009 congress of the MRE the two parties signed a joint declaration, under which - despite their different coalition allegiances - they pledged to join forces on key issues, especially those concerning civil liberties and freedom of research.

 In April 2010, Sbarbati led the MRE out of the PD and joined the Union of the Centre (UdC) in the Senate.
 In January 2011 the party sought a reconciliation with the PRI, which was reached two months later.

 Following the decision of the PRI to join the centre-right coalition in the 2020 regional elections, the MRE split away from it again and regained its autonomy.
 The two parties ran in separate coalitions during the 2022 elections: the MRE joined the Democratic Party - Democratic and Progressive Italy list, while the PRI joined the Action - Italia Viva list.

+In the 2024 European Parliament election in Italy both MRE and PRI joined We are Europeans - Action.
+In 2026 a new reconciliation between the two republican parties was reached, and MRE dissolved into PRI.